 Culinary School: The Culinary Institute of America (Hyde Park, NY)

-Background: Union Square Café, Alain Ducasse at the Essex House, Gramercy Tavern (New York City); Anella (Brooklyn)
+background: Union Square Café, Alain Ducasse at the Essex House, Gramercy Tavern (/sites/default/files/ew York City); Anella (Brooklyn)

 Quintessential Dish: Crisp kale salad with kohlrabi, brussels sprouts and peanuts at Battersby